MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/predict-patient-length-of-stay-content.md

    **3.4 Monitor** - The model predictions are collected and monitored to ensure performance doesn't degrade over time.
 Alerts can be sent to trigger manual or automated retraining/updates to the model as needed using this monitoring data.
 Note that additional services like Azure Monitor may be needed, depending on the type of monitoring data extracted.

-4. **Azure ML output flows to Azure Synapse Analytics**.
+4. **Azure Machine Learning output flows to Azure Synapse Analytics**.
 The model output (predicted patient length of stay) is combined with the existing patient data in a scalable, serving layer like dedicated SQL pool for downstream consumption.
 Additional analytics such as average length of stay per hospital can be done via Synapse Analytics at this point.

 5. **Azure Synapse Analytics provides data to Power BI**.
 Specifically, Power BI connects to the serving layer in step (4) to extract the data and apply additional semantic modeling needed.